EndeavourOS-Community-Editions/sway/README.md

 ## To-Do (as of 24/1/21)
 - Find bugs and fix
 - Powermenu and screenshot menu, does not center well, with with width 100
-- When swaylock is run from terminal, is says that --clock is not an option
-- swaylock has as `--clock` bug when run from terminal
 - Check if idle settings in sway config makes sense
 - Make qt themeing guide